ryanmend/IoT-Device-Security-Assessment/src/02_framework/device_model.md

   *Examples: OS, RTOS, bare-metal embedded firmware*

-- **Data exchange service:** Data exchange services refer to programs or parts of programs, used to transfer data between two or more components via an interface (e.g., network, bus).
+- **Network data service:** Network data services refer to programs or parts of programs, used to transfer data between two or more components via an interface (e.g., network, bus).
 These services are part of the firmware and can be used to transmit data, receive data or both.

   *Examples: network service, debug service, bus listener*